-Many people have difficult times in life and may experience substance use disorder problems.
+Many people have difficult times in life and may experience SUD problems.
 The most important thing to remember when asking yourself if you need professional help is to trust yourself.
-If you think you may need professional help, you should request an assessment from your PCP or call Carelon at (855) 765-9703.
+If you think you may need professional help, you should request an assessment from your PCP or call Beacon at (855) 765-9703.
 Staff is available 24 hours a day, seven days a week.